 Release the Shutter-Hold the camera steady and press the shutter release down with a slow, squeezing action to take the picture.
-If film has not been advanced, or if film leader has not been wound off fully, you cannot press the shutter release.
+If film has not been advanced, or if film leader has not been wound off fully, you cannot make an exposure.
+NOTE: The most pleasing appearance of the subject's eyes will result when the flash picture is taken in a brightly lighted room, and the subject is not looking directly at the camera.